 You have likely asked yourself “How much Social Security will I get?”
 The answer depends on a number of factors, including your age when you begin claiming, as well as your work and earning history.

 Since your Social Security benefits are calculated by how much you have earned throughout your working life, a higher income and more work history will translate into more Social Security benefits in retirement.
-The average Social Security benefit for a retired person works out to be a little over $1,400 each month.
+In 2022 the average Social Security benefit for a retired person works out to be a little over $1,665 each month.
 For many beneficiaries, this payment is supplemented with their own retirement savings.
-There is a maximum Social Security benefit that currently sits at over $3,000 per month.
+There is a maximum Social Security benefit that currently sits at $3,345 per month.

 There are several other factors that can affect your Social Security benefits amount.
 If you continue to work beyond your retirement age, you will increase your future Social Security retirement benefits.
 Additionally, certain types of work, including self-employment or military service, may have special rules for earning credits and receiving benefits.

 You can use a Social Security calculator to give you a clearer idea of what you will be entitled to.
 The Social Security Administration provides online Social Security calculators to help you estimate your benefit rate.
 Keep in mind, however, that future changes to the Social Security program or cost of living adjustments may result in a different amount of benefits than the calculation.